 Adrian Frutiger designed OCR-B for Monotype in 1968 as a more human-friendly alternative to OCR-A now that machines were getting better at optical character recognition.
 It can still be found today on the bottom of bar codes and the machine-readable part of passports.

-This liberal adaptation I created on the Sinclair Spectrum +3 using Artist II some time in the late 1980s.
-Given the lack of strong visual cues it could be easily mistaken for a nice sans-serif although the numeric glyphs definitely shine through.
+I created this liberal adaptation on the Sinclair ZX Spectrum +3 using the Artist II in the late 1980s.
+Given the lack of strong visual cues, it could be easily mistaken for a sans-serif, although the numeric glyphs still shine through.

-It is suitable for any scenario where a clean machine-influenced look is desired.
+It is suitable for any scenario where a clean machine-influenced look is desirable.